Got a minute to help? Take our quick website survey>

 Explains obsessive-compulsive disorder (OCD), including possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and guidance for friends and family.

-There are different theories about why OCD develops.
-None of these theories can fully explain every person's experience, but researchers suggest that these are likely to be involved in causing OCD:
+There are different theories about why someone develops OCD.
+No theory can fully explain every person's experience.
+But research suggests that these may be involved in causing OCD:

 Even though we don't fully understand what causes OCD, it can still be successfully treated.
-You can read more about treatments here.
+See our page on OCD treatment for more information.

 Some theories suggest that OCD is caused by personal experience.
 For example:

 Some biological theories suggest that a lack of the brain chemical serotonin may have a role in OCD.
-However, it's unclear this is the cause or is an effect of the condition.
+However, it's unclear whether this is a cause or an effect of the condition.

-Studies have also looked at genetic factors and how different parts of the brain might be involved in causing OCD, but have found nothing conclusive.
+Studies have also looked at genetic factors and how different parts of the brain might be involved in causing OCD.
+But they haven't found anything definite.